Rescuing Wood Type

 So, why was this type unsealed?
 Was it a test of some sort?
 There were annotations on a couple of the faces of the numbers, which was also unusual.
 And who made it?
 What was the name of the font?
 And why was it in multiple widths?

 Unfortunately, further investigation would have to wait.
-So, the type was tucked away for later, even if they were often at the forefront of my mind!
+So, the type was tucked away for later, even if it was often at the forefront of my mind!

 A Little Help from my Friends